vertica/spark-connector/README.md

 The connector supports versions of Spark between 3.0 and 3.1.1.

 The connector supports basic Spark types.
 Complex types are not currently supported (arrays, maps, structs).

+If using S3 rather than HDFS, the spark cluster must be running with hadoop 3.3.
+Our [S3 user manual](https://github.com/vertica/spark-connector/blob/main/S3UserManual.md) goes over how to configure this.

 You may see an error such as:
 21/05/31 17:35:21 ERROR DFSClient: Failed to close inode 16447